How to Save Money for Travel?

 1. Skip the Car

-Other alternatives include bike-sharing programs and car share companies for those occasions when you do need a set of wheels.
+Other alternatives to having a car of your own include bike-sharing programs and car-share companies for those occasions when you do need a set of wheels.
 Here’s our guide to getting around in your day-to-day life without spending all your cash on a vehicle.

 2. Reconsider Your Monthly Expenses